Chart Color Schemes

 Health performance in Tongala is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Tongala faces significant health challenges, with high prevalence of common conditions across both younger and older age groups.
-Only approximately 47% (~958 people) have private health cover, compared to the national average of 55.7%.
+Tongala faces substantial health challenges as per AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
+Only approximately 47% of Tongala's total population (~960 people) has private health cover, compared to 50.5% in the rest of Victoria and 55.7% nationally.

 Frequently Asked Questions - Health